VST 3

 VST 3 is the fourth studio album by the Filipino group VST & Company.
-The back cover marked the second time that the lead singer Vic Sotto is included.
+The back cover marked the second time on which lead singer Vic Sotto was included.

-The medley "VST Concerto In A Minor" (written by Vic Sotto) included the hit single "Rock Baby Rock".
-While "Kiss Kiss" is always included on one of TVJ's setlist when they are performing VST songs in Eat Bulaga!, and the song's intro used for the Filipino radio DZMM on its segment Radyo Patrol Sais Trenta.
+The medley "VST Concerto in A Minor" (written by Vic Sotto) included the hit single "Rock Baby Rock".
+"Kiss Kiss" is always included in setlists of TVJ when they perform VST songs in Eat Bulaga!, and the song's intro was used for the now defunct Filipino radio station DZMM (now DWPM Radyo 630) in its segment Radyo Patrol Sais Trenta.